 Recipe updated, originally posted June 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

+This recipe makes one pretty generous brownie.
+Adam and I will often split one and enjoy it with a big scoop of ice cream on top.
 We love the added flavor of coconut oil in our brownie, but you can certainly use something else.
 Try a lightly flavored, fruity olive oil, grapeseed oil or other neutral flavored oil.
 Melted butter will work, too.
-If using coconut oil or butter, we melt them in 10 second bursts in the microwave -- and actually use the mug we plan to use for the brownie.
+If using coconut oil or butter, we melt them in 10 second bursts in the microwave — and actually use the mug we plan to use for the brownie.
 Once it is melted, let it cool for 30 seconds before mixing with the egg.

-- 1 1/2 tablespoons coffee, at room temperature (water or milk -- dairy or non-dairy -- also work)
+1 1/2 tablespoons coffee, at room temperature (water or milk — dairy or non-dairy)